kristianguevara/referral-builder/README.md

 That's it!
 No more complicating setup along  the way.

-## 2. Running the app simultaneously
+## 2. Running the app

-**Window 1** - On `frontend/`, run `npm start`

-**Window 2**
+### Run the backend first before frontend

+**Backend Terminal**
 - On `backend/`, run first `npm run build` in order to create an initial transpile
 - Then run `npm run dev` to boot the server.

-**Note:**: The database will be automatically created when you run the backend, eliminating the need for manual configuration.
+**Frontend Terminal**
+- On `frontend/`, simply run `npm start`

-**Permission Note:** In case you are dealing with directory ownership issues on your machine, ensure you own the folder by doing the following inside the `referral-builder/` folder:
+**Permission Note:** By any chance you are encountering `Error: EACCES: permission denied,`, ensure you own the folder by doing the following inside the `referral-builder/` folder:
 1. `sudo chown -R $(whoami) .` - This command changes the ownership of the current directory and all its subdirectories to the current user.
 2. `chmod -R 777 .` - This command changes the permissions of the current directory and all its subdirectories to allow read, write, and execute for the owner only.

+**Note:**: The database will be automatically created when you run the backend, eliminating the need for manual configuration.

+--

 ### Additional Notes for the project